Gritty Palestine enter Arab Cup quarters as favourites Qatar crash out

 Syria, too, won their first match when they beat Tunisia 1-0 and were level on points and goal difference with their fellow Levantine nation.

-It left both table-topping teams needing a point from the final Group A match to secure their progress , and when the full-time whistle was blown by the referee signalling a goalless draw, both sets of players fell to the ground in an outpouring of the emotions they held back for 90 minutes.
+This left both table-topping teams needing a point from the final Group A match to secure their progress, and when the full-time whistle was blown by the referee signalling a goalless draw, both sets of players fell to the ground in an outpouring of the emotions they had held back for 90 minutes.

-The Palestinian team brought out their flags, kuffiyehs and loudest roars as they celebrated in tandem with their vociferous supporters.
+The Palestinian team brought out their flags, keffiyehs and loudest roars as they celebrated in tandem with their vociferous supporters.

 Syria’s players were equally emotional as they jumped around in joy and disbelief.

-Several Palestinian players, including Gaza-born defender Mohammed Saleh, waved both Palestinian and Syrian flags as the celebrations carried on well past full-time.
+Several Palestinian players, including Gaza-born defender Mohammed Saleh, waved both Palestinian and Syrian flags as the celebrations carried on well past full time.

-The results and their impact on the tournament’s next round are shocking, not only because both Palestine and Syria are reeling from the effects of war, but also due to the gulf in the teams’ standing in world football.
+The results and their impact on the tournament’s next round are shocking, not only because both Palestine and Syria are reeling from the effects of war, but also due to the gulf in the teams’ standings in world football.

-Palestine are ranked 96th in FIFA’s team rankings, 45 places behind Qatar, while Syria are placed at 87.
-Tunisia, the sixth – best team in Africa, are ranked 40th in the world.
+Palestine are 96th in FIFA’s team rankings, 45 places behind Qatar, while Syria are placed at 87.
+Tunisia, the sixth-best team in Africa, are ranked 40th in the world.

 Neither Palestine nor Syria have ever qualified for football’s showpiece event, but for now, their fans will not care as their teams march on in the Arab Cup.